mvollmer/cockpit-design-elements/elements.md

 A dialog should keep the user out of "dead end" situations.
 If a certain choice will unconditionally lead to a dialog that can't be submitted, that choice should be disabled or hidden.
-If the user would go "d'oh, you could have told me earlier that this wont work", then something is in this category.
+If the user would go "D'oh, you could have told me earlier that this wont work, you had all the information!", then something is in this category.

 A choice should be disabled when the user expects it to be there and would be confused when it is missing.
 The user might expect it to be